Lumthrong/Whisper-API/README.md

 # Whisper-API
-This Whisper model uses a basic 'Base' model for speech-to-text
+This Whisper model uses a basic 'tiny' model for speech-to-text